ovh/docs/pages/web/microsoft-collaborative-solutions/owa_directory_sharing/guide.en-gb.md

 ## Requirements

-- an [OVHcloud Exchange solution](https://www.ovhcloud.com/en-gb/emails/hosted-exchange/) already set up
+- an [OVHcloud Exchange solution](https://www.ovhcloud.com/en-gb/emails/hosted-exchange/) or [OVHcloud Email Pro](https://www.ovhcloud.com/en-gb/emails/email-pro/) already set up
-- access to your Exchange account (email address and password)
+- access to your Exchange/Email Pro account (email address and password)

 ## Instructions

 ### Step 1: Defining access permissions to a folder

-Log in to your Exchange account via the [OVHcloud webmail](https://www.ovh.co.uk/mail).
+Log in to your Exchange account via the [OVHcloud webmail](https://www.ovhcloud.com/en-gb/mail/).
 Right-click on the folder to be shared and select `Permissions...`{.action} from the context menu.

 ![sharefolder](images/exchange-folder-step1.png){.thumbnail}